stephenslab/gardner/README.md

 Our notes on using the CRI cluster, [gardner][gardner].

+## Getting an account on Gardner

+Fill out the form [here](https://cri-app02.bsd.uchicago.edu/WebProvisioning/Service.aspx).
+Note that you will likely need to apply for a BSDAD account

 ## Documentation from the CRI

 See [these slides](gardner-1.pdf) and [these](gardner-2.pdf).
 The CRI